yniverz/WayPointDB/README.md

 ### Additional Traces
 Users can add additional traces to their account in the ```Manage Traces``` page accessible from the ```Account``` page.
 These traces are like profiles for each account and can be selected in the menu bar.
 Traces can be shared or transfered to other users as well.

+### WayPointDB iOS App
+The [WayPointDB iOS App](https://github.com/yniverz/WayPointDB-iOS) is a native iOS app that can be used to view and manage WayPointDB data.
+It is a work in progress and is not yet fully functional.

+**Note:** This app does NOT collect any gps data. use one of the options above instead.
+The iOS app is not available on the App Store, but can be built from source using Xcode.

 ## Update
 To update the project, pull the latest changes from the repository and rebuild the Docker image
 ```bash